Archbishop Diarmuid Martin has said he is optimistic that a proposed papal visit to Ireland will go ahead next year.

-He was speaking at the launch of preparations for the World Meeting of Families in St Patrick's College in Drumcondra.
+He was speaking in Knock, Co Mayo at the launch of the Catholic Church's World Meeting of Families Programme.

-Pope Francis chose Dublin as the location for the event, which will be held between 22 and 26 August 2018.
+Pope Francis chose Dublin as the venue for the event.